ThuyHaLE/My-notes-projects-competions/Problem3_Natural-Language-Processing/README.md

 ---
 ### 3. Natural Language Generation (NLG)
 #### 3.1 Text generation:
 Text generation is the process of generating human-like text.
-It encompasses various techniques and models for generating human-like text, including Natural Language Generation (NLG) models and other methods.
+It encompasses various methodologies, techniques, and models for generating human-like text across many domains, including Natural Language Generation (NLG) models and other methods.
 - ***Natural Language Generation (NLG)***: These models focus on generating human-like text from structured data or input prompts.
 NLG models aim to produce coherent and contextually relevant text in natural language using various techniques and approaches for generating text, including rule-based methods, statistical models, and deep learning architectures.
 Its applications in generating text that resembles human language, such as chatbots, content generation, summarization, and translation.
   - The steps within an NLG system:
     - ***Content analysis***: analyzes the information that will be transformed into text, often focusing on understanding the meaning and themes within existing textual data.